ForestAdmin/documentation/reference-guide/integrations/zendesk/bonus-direct-link-to-zendesk-+-change-priority-of-a-ticket.md

+{% hint style="warning" %}
+VERSION WARNING TEST
+{% endhint %}

 # Bonus: Direct link to Zendesk + change priority of a ticket
 ## Create a Direct Link to Zendesk

 The next step is to build a direct link to the Zendesk Ticket using a URL.
 We are going to implement a smart field for this.
 To build the URL, we simply use Zendesk's convention: `ZENDESK_URL_PREFIX/agent/tickets/ticketId`